Connect with others who understand.

 Blood-filled lesions may occur due to various reasons.
 These include:

-• Tunnels under the skin that connect lumps with blood vessels — This is more common in people who have had severe HS for many years.
+• Tunnels under the skin that connect lumps with blood vessels — This is more common in people who have had a severe case of HS for many years.

 • Lesions growing into large, infected abscesses